 We have performed a search for optically variable sources in two fields with one night each of ROTSE1 data and identified 42 variable candidates.
-Of these, 10% were previously discovered with non-ROTSE1 data, and 17 were not previously catalogued as variables.
-We provide light curves to support classification for twelve W UMa, δ Scu and RR Lyr variables whose identification may not be settled.
-We identify four previously unidentified W UMa contact binaries and two δ Scu stars.
+Of these, 10% were previously discovered with non-ROTSE1 data, and 17 are new detections.
+We provide lightcurves to support classification for twelve W UMa, δ Scu and RR Lyr variables whose identification may not be settled.
+We identify four previously unidentified W UMa contact binaries and two new δ Scu stars.
 We also identify 11 candidates that are clearly variable but require more data to ascertain their physical characteristics.

 This work was supported by the Lightner-Sams Foundation grant to the Department of Physics at SMU, as well as matching funds from the SMU Undergraduate Research Associate Program.
-We thank the ROTSE Collaboration and the U. of Michigan group for their assistance, with particular thanks to Fang Yuan and Heather Swan for technical assistance, and Professors Carl Akerlof and Tim McKay for suggestions and access to the Michigan data and software archive for ROTSE1.
+We thank the ROTSE Collaboration and the U. of Michigan group for their assistance, with particular thanks to Fang Yuan and Heather Swan for technical assistance, and Carl Akerlof and Tim McKay for suggestions and access to the Michigan data and software archive for ROTSE1.
 This research made use of the SIMBAD database operated at CDS, Strasbourg, France.
 We also appreciate the use of the IPAC online service to provide access to 2MASS and USNO measurements.